stonepros/stone/doc/rbd/rbd-encryption.rst

  Image Encryption
 ======================

-.. index:: Ceph Block Device; encryption
+.. index:: Stone Block Device; encryption

 Starting with the Pacific release, image-level encryption can be handled internally by RBD clients.
 This means you can set a secret key that will be